In this section:

 This expertise is provided by Andreea Seritan, MD.

-However, there are new challenges where we may have lost our few social connections and need to rebuild our activities and connections online.
+However, there are other challenges where we may have lost social connections and need to rebuild our activities and connections.
 It is very important to structure your day and seek the support you need, such as connecting with technology!
 Psychiatrist, geriatrician, and UCSF professor Andreea Seritan, MD, provides suggestions below for a healthy balanced day.

 Maintain a daily routine.
 Structure is very important.
 Get up at the same time, get out of bed, get dressed, and face the day.